KuahJiaChen/Covid-19-Vaccination-Descriptive-Statistics/README.md

 # Covid 19 Vaccination Descriptive Statistics

 ## About
-The objective of this assignment is to investigate and visualize data given using Python and several Python libraries.
-There are three datasets given, which are "Vaccination.csv", "2019-GDP.csv", and "2020-Population.csv".
-Hence, I would be using these datasets to perform data wrangling, feature engineering, and data visualization.
-Eventually, a data frame that contains the information of population, total vaccinations, people fully vaccinated, GDP, and GDP per capita for 11 South East Asia Countries would be produced.
-The outline given in the beginning part of the notebook shows the major steps of this submission.
-Subsequently, the data frame would be used to provide some statistical description.
-At last, several plots would be constructed using the data in the data frame as an assist to answer a few questions.
+The purpose of this assignment is to utilize Python and various Python libraries to investigate and visualize data.
+The assignment includes three datasets: "Vaccination.csv," "2019-GDP.csv," and "2020-Population.csv."
+These datasets will be used for data wrangling, feature engineering, and data visualization.
+The main objective is to create a data frame containing information on population, total vaccinations, people fully vaccinated, GDP, and GDP per capita for 11 South East Asian countries.
+The notebook provides an outline outlining the major steps of this project.
+Subsequently, the data frame will be analyzed to obtain statistical descriptions.
+Finally, several plots will be generated using the data frame to address specific questions.

 ## Dataset
-* "Vaccination.csv" -  contains information about the progress of Covid-19 vaccinations around the world. (source: https://www.kaggle.com/gpreda/covid-worldvaccination-progress).
-All the descriptions of the columns are on the Kaggle site.
+- [Vaccination.csv](https://www.kaggle.com/gpreda/covid-worldvaccination-progress): This file provides data on the global progress of Covid-19 vaccinations.
+It contains information about the vaccination efforts worldwide.
+You can find detailed descriptions of the columns on the Kaggle website.

-* “2019-GDP.csv” - contains the recorded Gross Domestic Product (GDP) of almost all countries in the world for the year 2019. (source: https://datacatalog.worldbank.org/dataset/gdp-ranking).
+- [2019-GDP.csv](https://datacatalog.worldbank.org/dataset/gdp-ranking): This file contains the recorded Gross Domestic Product (GDP) of nearly all countries in the world for the year 2019.
+It offers insights into the economic performance of various nations.

-* “2020-Population.csv” - contains information about country and region population from 1950 to 2020. (source: https://population.un.org/wpp/Download/Standard/CSV/)
+- [2020-Population.csv](https://population.un.org/wpp/Download/Standard/CSV/): This file includes information about country and regional populations from 1950 to 2020.
+It provides valuable data on population trends over time.

 ## Libraries Used
 - Pandas